Jiacheng-Han/MedMaskDiff/README.md

 🔥 News: This paper has been accepted as oral presentation by *ICIC'25* (CCF-C) !
 </div>

-## Abstract

-To protect patient privacy, the ability of diffusion models to generate medi-cal images from noise has become a key focus for enriching datasets.
-How-ever, due to the high precision required for medical image anatomical struc-tures, generative models designed for natural scenes fail to meet the strin-gent standards for medical logic.
-We propose MedMaskDiff, a Mamba-based semantic image synthesis model that generates medical images from masks, which takes full advantage of Mamba's capability to capture long-range med-ical features.
-Additionally, it utilizes an evolutionary condition-guide meth-od to enhance the quality and medical logic of the generated target regions.
-MedMaskDiff outperforms other advanced methods in synthesizing liver CT, thyroid nodule ultrasound, and low-grade intraepithelial neoplasia microsco-py images.
-By utilizing masks from other liver CT datasets for semantic syn-thesis and data augmentation, comparative experiments demonstrate that MedMaskDiff effectively safeguards patient privacy while enhancing down-stream medical image segmentation tasks, significantly improving the per-formance of segmentation models.

 ## Overview

 * The overall architecture of MedMaskDiff.